Generalized Multiple Importance Sampling: Multiple Importance Sampling Schemes

 \subsection{MIS schemes without replacement}

 In all {\tt N} schemes, exactly one sample is generated from each proposal pdf.
-This corresponds to having a sampling strategy without replacement. \begin{description} \item [{\tt [N1]}:] \emph{Sampling without replacement (random or deterministic), $\mathcal{S}_2$ or $\mathcal{S}_3$, and weight denominator $\mathcal{W}_2$ (for $\mathcal{S}_2$) or $\mathcal{W}_1$, $\mathcal{W}_2$, or $\mathcal{W}_3$ (for $\mathcal{S}_3$):}\\ For calculating the denominator of the $n$-th weight, the specific mixand used for the generation of the sample is used.
-This is the approach frequently used in particle filtering \citep{Gordon93} and in the standard PMC method \citep{Cappe04}. \item [{\tt [N2]}:] \emph{Sampling without replacement (random), $\mathcal{S}_2$, and weight denominator $\mathcal{W}_1$:} \\ This MIS implementation draws one sample from each mixand, but the order matters (it must be random) since the calculation of the $n$-th weight uses for the evaluation of the denominator the mixture pdf formed by the proposal pdfs that were still available at the generation of the $n$-th sample. \item [{\tt [N3]}:] \emph{Sampling without replacement (random or deterministic), $\mathcal{S}_2$ or $\mathcal{S}_3$, and weight denominator $\mathcal{W}_3$, $\mathcal{W}_4$, or $\mathcal{W}_5$ (for $\mathcal{S}_2$), or $\mathcal{W}_4$ or $\mathcal{W}_5$ (for $\mathcal{S}_3$):}\\ In the calculation of the $n$-th weight, one uses for the denominator the whole mixture.
+This corresponds to having a sampling strategy without replacement. \begin{description} \item [{\tt [N1]}:] \emph{Sampling without replacement (random or deterministic), $\mathcal{S}_2$ or $\mathcal{S}_3$, and weight denominator $\mathcal{W}_2$ (for $\mathcal{S}_2$) or $\mathcal{W}_1$, $\mathcal{W}_2$, or $\mathcal{W}_3$ (for $\mathcal{S}_3$):}\\ For calculating the denominator of the $n$-th weight, the specific proposal used for the generation of the sample is used.
+This is the approach frequently used in particle filtering \citep{Gordon93} and in the standard PMC method \citep{Cappe04}. \item [{\tt [N2]}:] \emph{Sampling without replacement (random), $\mathcal{S}_2$, and weight denominator $\mathcal{W}_1$:} \\ This MIS implementation draws one sample from each proposal, but the order matters (it must be random) since the calculation of the $n$-th weight uses for the evaluation of the denominator the mixture pdf formed by the proposal pdfs that were still available at the generation of the $n$-th sample. \item [{\tt [N3]}:] \emph{Sampling without replacement (random or deterministic), $\mathcal{S}_2$ or $\mathcal{S}_3$, and weight denominator $\mathcal{W}_3$, $\mathcal{W}_4$, or $\mathcal{W}_5$ (for $\mathcal{S}_2$), or $\mathcal{W}_4$ or $\mathcal{W}_5$ (for $\mathcal{S}_3$):}\\ In the calculation of the $n$-th weight, one uses for the denominator the whole mixture.
 This is the approach, for instance, of \citep{APIS15,CORNUET12}.
-As showed in Section \ref{sec_variance}, this scheme has several benefits over the others. \end{description}
+As shown in Section \ref{sec_variance}, this scheme has several benefits over the others. \end{description}

-{Table \ref{table_mis_schemes_summary} summarizes the six resulting MIS schemes and their references in literature, indicating {the} sampling procedure and weighting function {that are applied} to obtain the $n$-th weighted sample $\x_n$.
-We consider \texttt{N1} and \texttt{N3} associated to $\mathcal{S}_3$ (they can also be obtained with $\mathcal{S}_2$) since it is a simpler sampler than $\mathcal{S}_2$.}
+Table \ref{table_mis_schemes_summary} summarizes the six resulting MIS schemes and their references in literature, indicating {the} sampling procedure and weighting function {that are applied} to obtain the $n$-th weighted sample $\x_n$.
+We consider \texttt{N1} and \texttt{N3} associated to $\mathcal{S}_3$ (they can also be obtained with $\mathcal{S}_2$) since it is simpler than $\mathcal{S}_2$.
+All the different algorithms in the literature (as far as we know) correspond to one of the MIS schemes described above (see Section \ref{sec_adaptiv_mis}).
+Moreover, several new valid schemes have also appeared naturally ($\Ra$, $\Rb$, and $\Nb$), and new ones can be proposed within this framework.